jschnab/systems_design/instagram/README.md

 * Run on a cluster of machines and support sharding and replication, because the application needs to store tens of terabytes of (non-image) data.
-* Support secondary indexes to facilitate some queries (e.g. get all images owned by a given user).
-* Have good performance to quickly return results to the web application.
+* Support a high query throughput to support the high number of application users.
 * Availability of a Python client, to fit in our web application.

 A database application such as MongoDB, DynamoDB, or Apache Cassandra would be a good fit.

-The application will be read heavy, so caching a cache layer to store image data would improve application performance.
+The application will be read heavy and most of the data is static (images), so a cache layer to store image data would improve application performance.
+A content-delivery network (CDN) is a good fit for this requirement.
+In addition to taking care of most of data traffic, a CDN also brings data closer to users, reducing application latency.

-### Image upload

-Users upload images through a web application.
-Images can have an arbitrary title (up to a 50 characters) and tags (up to 10 tags, 20 characters each).

-### Image storage
+### 5.2.
+Image upload, storage, and serving

 Because images are unstructured data and each have a size of at least hundreds of kilobytes, it would not be wise to store them in a traditional database: